Christian History Institute

 Christian History Institute is a non-profit organization located in Worcester, Pennsylvania, producer or co-producer of several films, the Torchlighters: Heroes of the Faith series, and the founder of Christian History magazine.

+It has EIN 22-2437121 as a 501(c)(3) Public Charity; in 2025 it reported $4,581,177 in total revenue and $7,393,467 in total assets.

 History

 Founded by A. Kenneth Curtis (1939–2011) in 1982, Christian History Institute from its inception has issued film and print resources for laity education in Christian history, and now also offers online resources, including supplemental material for Christian films and videos, Christian History magazine, and Glimpses bulletins.

 In 2004 the Institute moved its offices from Worcester to the campus of the Missio Seminary in Hatfield, Pennsylvania.
 Dr. David Dunbar, president of the Seminary, joined the board of trustees of the Institute and Institute President, Dr. Ken Curtis, joined the Seminary's board of Directors.

 In 2019, Gateway Films/Vision Video became part of the Christian History Institute.
 Vision Video was also founded by A. Kenneth Curtis.
 In 2020, Vision Video launched the streaming service Redeem TV.